m5c/EthereumGuide/ethereum-guide.md

 * You authenticate into an account.
 * You effectuate a transaction.

+As you see only the third line differs from the [previous java snippet](#java-access):

 ```java
     // Connect to local node
     Web3j web3 = Web3j.build(new HttpService());  // defaults to http://localhost:8545/